McGurk's Bar bombing: Arrest and conviction of Robert Campbell

 In March 1976, the RUC received intelligence that linked UVF member Robert Campbell and four others to the McGurk's bombing.
 Campbell was arrested on 27 July 1977 and held at Castlereagh RUC base.
-He was interviewed seven times on 27 and 28 July.
+Between 27 and 28 July, he was interviewed seven times.
 He admitted his part in the bombing but refused to name the others.
 Campbell's story matches that given by the young boy witness.

 On 29 July 1977, Campbell was charged with 15 murders and 17 attempted murders.
 On 6 September 1978, he pleaded guilty to all charges.
 He received life imprisonment with "a recommendation to serve no less than 20 years", in part for a separate conviction for the murder of a Protestant delivery driver in 1976.
 He is the only person to have been charged for the bombing.
-He eventually served fifteen years in prison and was released on 9 September 1993.
+He eventually served 15 years in prison and was released on 9 September 1993.